lcfyi/quarantine-monitor/hardware/firmware/README.md

 `ini-rset\n` - Resets the WiFi module

 `get-stat\n` - Returns the integer status of the WiFi module's connection to the server address (either `0` for failure or `1` for success)

+In order to maintain the Bluetooth connection, the DE1 will require the BT device to send a packet (of any data) every 10 seconds as a keep-alive.
+The DE1 will flag the BT connection as broken beyond this, and reset on new data.